ArtyomKozyrev8/js6tables/README.md

 Steps to use MyPetTables:

 1. create html file;

-2. export mypettables.file to the html file;
+2. export mypettables.file to the html file, in example it is exported as module in head tag:
+`<script type="module" src="some_source"></script>`

 3. create div with id where mypettables table should be created;

-4. create separate js file or do the following in the bottom of body tag of html page inside script tag:
+4. create separate js file or do the following in the bottom of body tag of html page inside script tag, at the start of the file import classes from mypetatables.js:
+`<script type="module">`
+`import { TableStyle, MyFilteredSortedTable, MyFilterSortUpdTable, PagedTable, PagedUpdTable }`

+Note that you can still organise your code without import/export and type="module" way.

 4.1 create TableStyle instance to define style for your table (the same for any of 4 table types):